 Consider the colors and patterns, but don’t overthink it.

-It’s kind of strange, because the rug can set the tone of the room, but at the same time, it blends with the floor and isn’t something people typically fixate on.
+Decorating with rugs is kind of strange, because the rug can set the tone of the room.
+But at the same time, it blends with the floor and isn’t something people typically fixate on.

 One thing to consider, especially if you have carpet, is the how the rug will with coordinate with the color of your carpet.
 The more similar the undertones are, the more seamlessly your rug will blend.